Your GDPR Rights

 What it means: You have the right to know what personal data we hold about you and how we use it.

-What you can request:
+You can request:

-Example: "I would like a copy of all my personal data you have stored."
+Example request: "I would like a copy of all my personal data you have stored."

 2. Right to Rectification (Article 16)